-Editor’s note: This is the first part of a two-part series about working from home.
+Editor’s note: This is the first part of a two-part series about working from home that was originally published on May 13, 2016.
 The second part is published here.

 It is 5 a.m. and the alarm is buzzing loudly.
 The room is dark, but birds are announcing dawn's arrival.

 Just like that, you get into your morning routine: waking the house, making breakfast, getting ready for work or getting the kids ready for school.
 If timed right, you can even get in a full-hour workout at the gym.

 Then the workday begins.
 For some people, that means driving to an office.
 For others, it means walking into the next room: their home office.

 We asked two of sales team superstars how they make the best of a workday away from the traditional office.
 Here’s what they had to say.

 “I try to make (working at home) a routine so I can keep myself organized,” says Sean Tyhurst, an integrated direct marketing specialist with the Life & Health Group of ALM, LifeHealthPro's parent company.
 “The challenge is always … the things that will kick you off of your routine.”